Find Us

 Workforce MFA without personal phones

-To achieve security, enterprises work with IAM systems that deploy multi-factor authentication (MFA) or simply two-factor auhtnetication (2FA).
-MFA allows businesses to verify their employees’ identities when they login to corporate apps.
+To achieve security, enterprises work with IAM systems that deploy multi-factor authentication (MFA), or simply two-factor authentication (2FA).
+MFA allows businesses to verify their employees’ identities when they log in to corporate apps.

 While MFA is key to security, companies should avoid using methods that require employees to use their phones.

 Below, we focus on why phone-based MFA is burdensome and costly for companies and employees.
-And we highlight typing biometrics as a seamless and privacy-focused alternative for workforce authentication that doesn’t require using personal phones to work.
+And we highlight typing biometrics—especially with TypingDNA Verify 2FA—as a seamless and privacy-focused alternative for workforce authentication that doesn’t rely on personal phones.

 Why is workforce MFA the new normal?

-IAM providers, such as Ping Identity, Okta, ForgeRock, Microsoft, or WSO2, offer services that enforce security within a company’s network and include solutions for employee authentication and network access control.
-IAM providers help companies develop robust security flows that don’t affect employees’ productivity.
+IAM providers such as Okta, Ping Identity, Microsoft Entra ID, ForgeRock, and Keycloak offer services that enforce security within a company’s network.
+These providers help companies implement robust security flows that do not hinder employee productivity.

 To keep data safe, enterprises use MFA to verify the identity of users attempting to log into the corporate network.
-And although most MFA/2FA methods increase security and help companies protect their networks, some are better at doing the job than others.
+And although most MFA/2FA methods increase security, some offer better UX and compliance outcomes than others.

-Before we explore why behavioral biometrics authentication is the better choice, let’s find out why phone-based authentication methods are becoming a thing of the past.
+Before we explore why typing biometrics is a better choice, let’s look at why phone-based authentication methods are quickly becoming outdated.

 Why is workforce MFA so important